 5. Inform workers of potential hazards

-Potential hazards include chemical substances, or hazardous activities, including providing instruction, training, and supervision;
+Potential hazards include chemical substances, or hazardous activities.
+As well as warning workers of these hazards, employers should also provide instruction, training, and supervision.

 6. Appoint a ‘competent person’

 The Health and Safety at Work Act stipulates that employers must appoint a competent person who is responsible for health and safety.
 This person doesn’t need any specific qualifications or training, although this can be helpful.
 Employers can choose to appoint themselves as the competent person.